OlexOlex/TPE-Module/README.md

 # TPE-Module
 **A simple, small, cheap and relatively easy to build module to control 3 PWM driven and 2 binary (on/off) outputs via WIFI and a webinterface** (designed for controlling 3 vibrators and 2 other custom modules, especially in BDSM plays, that's why there is a password protection available)

-Runs on any newer ESP8266 module running NodeMCU (the ones with more RAM than the first version, usually featuring 4MB flash) I recommend an integer version of NodeMCU, the floatingpoint accurate version might most probably use too much RAM.
+Runs on any newer ESP8266 module running NodeMCU (the ones with more RAM than the first version, usually featuring 4MB flash)<br/>
+The integer version of NodeMCU is reccomended, the floatingpoint accurate version will most probably use too much RAM.

 To flash NodeMCU to your module you can use programs like [esptool.py](https://github.com/themadinventor/esptool/blob/master/esptool.py)

-To access the NodeMCU filesystem you can use programs like [ESPlorer](http://esp8266.ru/esplorer/) You need it to upload the Lua server program, the two configuration files (ESPWIFI.conf and ESPWebserver.conf) and any sequence files.
+To access the NodeMCU filesystem you can use programs like [ESPlorer](http://esp8266.ru/esplorer/)<br/>
+You need it to upload the Lua server program, the two configuration files (ESPWIFI.conf and ESPWebserver.conf) and any sequence files.
 You also need it to test (execute) the Lua server program before renaming it so it gets executed automatically at startup (broken init.lua files might brick your module and force you to re-flash NodeMCU to un-brick it).

 In case you change anything in the Lua server program, remember to compress the Lua program for uploading it using [Luasrcdiet](http://esp8266.ru/esplorer/) (otherwise it will most likely bust the modules RAM when executing).